intel-iot-devkit/intel-iot-examples-datastore/README.md

 ### Logger

-The logger routes wrap redis lists, and are used to keep a linear backlog of values.
+The logger routes wrap Redis lists, and are used to keep a linear backlog of values.

 - **GET /logger/:key** - gets the latest value of a log
 - **PUT /logger/:key** - adds a value to a log (`value` param in POST body)